mikkelking/react-text-annotate/README.md

 ## Usage

-React `16.8.0` or higher is required as a peer dependency of this package.
+React `18.x` is required as a peer dependency of this package.

 ```
 npm install --save react-text-annotate